Add

 • Webstudio CMS (2026)

-• Features even less extensive than Webflow.
+• Features still less extensive than Webflow.

 Aspect Webflow CMS Webstudio CMS / integrations